rocket-pool/RPIPs/RPIPs/RPIP-4.md

 All RPL votes are recorded into a `results` map which requires a Rocket Pool node address as the index (`address`).
 The `results` map's values SHALL include:
 - an integer `vote` which indicates the chosen vote option
     + Generally, the following mapping SHOULD be used: `1` corresponds to "For", `2` corresponds to "Against", and `3` corresponds to "Abstain"
-    + For a case with truly mutually exclusive options, an alternative mapping MAY be used, with the only limit being the maximum integer value
+    + An alternative mapping MAY be used, with the only limit being the maximum integer value, but using this option MUST be specified by an RPIP.
 - an integer `power` which contains the ultimate voting power of that node

 `results.power` is determined in accordance with the following equation for voting:

-`results.power = (int) √rpl`, where `rpl` is the amount of RPL staked in that node, with the result truncated into an integer for simplicity.
+`results.power = √rpl`, where `rpl` is the amount of RPL staked in that node, with the result truncated into an integer for simplicity.

 Any delegated vote `results.power` is summed with the voter's own `results.power` to achieve the final vote power for a single voter.
-Addresses which delegate their vote power are not included in the `results` map, but if a address that delegates its power instead votes directly, the address' `results.power` is no longer contributed towards the delegated address' power and is instead counted for the original address only.
+Addresses which delegate their vote power are not included in the `results` map, but if an address that delegates its power instead votes directly, the address' `results.power` is no longer contributed towards the delegated address' power and is instead counted for the original address only.

 Total vote power for each of the poll choices indicated in each `results.vote` entry is summed into an `rplTotalPower` array containing the total sum of power for each of the poll choices, with the index of each entry mapping to the integer corresponding to the vote choice.
 This is used to compute the outcome as described below.

 #### Outcome

 The `rplTotalPower` array is searched for the maximum value.
-The index of this maximum value corresponds to the winning proposal.
-If the winning choice corresponds to "abstain", however, then the proposal corresponding to the index of the second highest value is declared as the winner instead.
+The index of this maximum value corresponds to the vote outcome.
+If the winning choice corresponds to "Abstain", however, then the index of the second highest value is the vote outcome instead.

+A different vote outcome calculation MAY be used, e.g. ranked or single choice votes among multiple options, but this MUST be specified via an adopted RPIP.

 #### Vetoing
 Given that the snapshot voting system is not comfortably secure (see Security Considerations below), there are two safeguard vetoes in place.